boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

    {{!I-D.ietf-teas-ietf-network-slices}} may or may not be enforced on the ETN itself.

-   {{figure-1}} is a representation of the end-to- end datapath between NFs including Segments and ETNs (in practice PE or a managed CE), where applicable.
+   {{figure-1}} is a representation of the end-to-end datapath between NFs including Segments and ETNs (in practice PE or a managed CE), where applicable.

 ~~~ aasvg